-Daniel Dubischar, Head of Group Financial Modeling & Risk Analysis, SCOR
+Daniel Dubischar, Head of Group Financial Modeling & Risk Analysis, SCOR approaches are insufficient.
+Precise assessments of these correlations of extreme risks must however be conducted.

 In order to model these dependencies, SCOR's actuaries calibrate parameters of so-called "copula" functions.
 Copula functions allow one to prudently model the probability, given that an extreme event has affected one risk portfolio, that the same event will also impact another risk portfolio.